rakurai-io/rakurai_programs/programs/reward_distribution/README.md

 ### 1. Account Initialization
 On the first turn of each epoch, the `RewardCollectionAccount` is automatically initialized by the Rakurai Solana client.
 This initialization includes:
-- Commission details (from validator specific [`RakuraiActivationAccount`](../rakurai_activation/README.md))
+- Commission details (from validator-specific [`RakuraiActivationAccount`](../rakurai_activation/README.md)).
-- Authority to update the reward Merkle root (only this authority can upload merkle root to the `RewardCollectionAccount` account)
+- Authority to update the reward Merkle root (only this authority can upload the Merkle root to the `RewardCollectionAccount` account).
-> Account initialization logic is part of rakurai solana client.
+> Account initialization logic is part of the Rakurai Solana client.
 The node operator must specify the following [CLI arguments](https://docs.rakurai.io/nodeoperator#step-5-add-additional-cli-args).

 ### 2. Per-Turn Transfers
 During every leader turn:
-- The **previous turn’s block reward** is processed:
+- The **previous turn's block reward** is processed:
-  - **Rakurai commission** → transferred to Rakurai's account
+  - **Rakurai commission** → transferred to Rakurai's account.
-  - **Validator commission** → remains in the validator's identity account
+  - **Validator commission** → remains in the validator's identity account.
-  - **Staker share** → accumulated into the `RewardCollectionAccount`
+  - **Staker share** → accumulated into the `RewardCollectionAccount`.

 > Because the reward of the current turn is transferred during the next one, the **first turn** of an epoch handles the **last reward** of the previous epoch.